A quick and easy Horseradish Sauce made from pantry ingredients and perfect with beef.

 I always want horseradish sauce with roast beef.
 Always.1

 When I publish a new beef roast recipe, like Tuesday’s Rotisserie Sirloin Roast or a Standing Rib Roast, I always add “serve with horseradish sauce!”
 But, until now, my horseradish sauce is embedded in one of my earliest recipes, Rotisserie Beef Tenderloin with Shallot Herb Butter and Horseradish Sauce.
 My sister-in-law asked me how to make it a few weeks ago.
 Trying to explain (and remember) where it was on the blog inspired me to break it out into its own recipe.

 Horseradish sauce is a mix of sour cream and prepared horseradish.
-When I say this is a recipe, I’m stretching the definition of “recipe.”
-I use four ingredients, all from my refrigerator or pantry.
+When I say this is a recipe, I’m really stretching the definition of “recipe.”
+I use four store bought ingredients, all from my refrigerator or pantry.
 The instructions?
 Dump everything in a bowl and stir until it’s combined, then taste and add more horseradish if it needs it.
 Also, two of the ingredients are optional.
 If I have sour cream and prepared horseradish, I’m ready to make horseradish sauce.
 (Don't skip the mustard and pepper if you have them.
 They make the sauce more interesting.)